 Mind Map Assignments

-Use the assignment to allow students to become familiar with mind mapping, without necessarily having to create Mindomo accounts.
-Encourage students to collaborate on assignments, while always having a clear overview of each of their contributions.
-Once they begin working on the assignment, their work will become instantly available to you.
+Use the assignment to help students familiarize themselves with mind mapping, without necessarily having to sign up at Mindomo.
+Encourage students to collaborate while always having a clear overview of each individual contribution.
+Once they start collaborating, you'll get instant access to their diagrams.

 Always have all your students’ work in one place for easy assessment and offer them real-time feedback on their work.
-Create a mind map assignment when you want to promote collaboration and teamwork or to provide your students with an alternative to the conventional homework.
+Create group assignments to promote teamwork and offer students an alternative to the conventional homework.

 Create an assignment